 Games are played according to “High School Basketball Rules” published by the National Federation of State High School Associations with modifications and clarifications adopted by Kidsports and explained in this document.

 Kidsports 1st-2nd grade basketball games are played on a modified full court 3v3 set up.
+With two simultaneous games being played sideways in the gym.

 - Baskets: 8’6″